diokim17/diokim17/README.md

 ### 📖Interested

-I'm interested in everything about car software, and I want to study Lidar sensors and computer vision among them.
+I'm interested in everything about car software, and I want to study Lidar sensors and computer vision.

 ### 🧰Tools